AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-page-repository-view.md

 - **File type**: You can look for all **DITA Topics**,  **DITA Maps**, **DITAVAL Files**,  **Image Files**, **Multimedia**, **Documents**, and **JSON**.

 - **Document state**: You can filter your search based on the current document state of the files.
+The available filter values are defined in the `repositoryFilters` field of the `ui_config.json file` and are associated with the folder profile you are currently using.

+    This means:

+    - If you are using the Global Profile, the filters values configured in the Global profile are applied.
+    - If you select a specific Folder profile, the filters values defined in that profile are fetched.

-Available options are: Draft, Edit, In-Review, Approved, Reviewed, and Done.
+    The default filter values available for document state are: Draft, Edit, In-Review, Approved, Reviewed, and Done.
+For details on customizing filter values for document states, view [Configure document state filters](../cs-install-guide/config-doc-state-filters.md).

 - **Locked by**: Displays a list of users.
 The list is paginated and loads asynchronously, showing a limited set of users at a time and fetching more as you scroll or navigate.
 This improves loading speed and overall performance, especially when working with a large number of users.